protontypes/open-sustainable-technology/README.md

 - [CO2 Emission Datasets](https://www.che-project.eu/data-portal) - The CHE Data Portal provides an interface to the distributed data used and made available through the project, either as input data sets or as resulting data sets.
 - [Global Carbon Budget](https://github.com/openclimatedata/global-carbon-budget) - An annual living data publication of carbon cycle sources and sinks, generated from multiple data sources and by multiple organisations and research groups.
 - [emissions-api](https://github.com/emissions-api/emissions-api) - A solution that provides simple access to emissions data of climate-relevant gases.
-- [eixport](https://github.com/atmoschem/eixport) - An R-Package that provides functions to read emissions from VEIN and from other models in different formats and export the emissions into the appropriate format suitable to other models.
+- [eixport](https://github.com/atmoschem/eixport) - An R package that provides functions to read emissions from VEIN and from other models in different formats and export the emissions into the appropriate format suitable to other models.
 - [EmissV](https://github.com/atmoschem/EmissV) - This package provides some methods to create emissions (with a focus on vehicular emissions) for use in numeric air quality models such as WRF-Chem.
-- [vein](https://gitlab.com/ibarraespinosa/vein) - R package to estimate Vehicular Emissions INventories.
+- [vein](https://gitlab.com/ibarraespinosa/vein) - An R package to estimate Vehicular Emissions INventories.
 - [The Community Emissions Data System](https://github.com/JGCRI/CEDS) - Produces consistent estimates of global air emissions species over the industrial era (1750 - present).
 - [national-climate-plans](https://github.com/openclimatedata/national-climate-plans) - Intended Nationally Determined Contributions as provided in the UNFCCC registries, containing only the main document and using the English version if multiple are available.
-- [PyChEmiss](https://github.com/quishqa/PyChEmiss) - PyChEmiss is a Python script to create the wrfchemi file from local emissions needed to run WRF-Chem model.
+- [PyChEmiss](https://github.com/quishqa/PyChEmiss) - A Python script to create the wrfchemi file from local emissions needed to run WRF-Chem model.
 - [co2-data](https://github.com/owid/co2-data) - Data on CO2 and greenhouse gas emissions by Our World in Data.
 - [X-STILT](https://github.com/uataq/X-STILT) - An atmospheric transport model that deals with vertically integrated column CO2 and potentially other trace gases.
-- [stilt](https://github.com/uataq/stilt) - An open source lagrangian particle dispersion model which is widely used to simulate the transport of pollution and greenhouse gases through the atmosphere.
+- [stilt](https://github.com/uataq/stilt) - An open source Lagrangian particle dispersion model which is widely used to simulate the transport of pollution and greenhouse gases through the atmosphere.
 - [OPGEE](https://github.com/arbrandt/OPGEE) - Oil Production Greenhouse Gas Emissions Estimator.
 - [OpenGHG](https://github.com/openghg) - A cloud platform for greenhouse gas data analysis and collaboration.
 - [Open Carbon Watch](https://github.com/OpenCarbonWatch) - We monitor greenhouse gases emission reports published by organizations, along with their legal obligations and their own commitments, and track them over time.